sofia-fischer/philo-blog/content/posts/2025-12-python-registry.md

 A pattern that I personally find "topologically equal" is a having a function that registers all handlers in a dictionary `handler_registry.register("Pulling", Husky)` individually.
 That is verbose, and allows programmatic " un-register"[^similar_post].
-Mind that in that blog post mentioned solution of importing and looping through all subclasses causes the similar import-based problems, as a missing Handler in an init file will cause the Handler to remain unregistered.
+The post also discovers very similar patterns.
+Mind that in that blog post mentioned solution of importing and looping through all subclasses causes the similar import-based problems, as a missing Handler in an init file will cause the Handler to remain undiscovered.

 [^similar_post]: [Registry Patterns in Python](https://dev.to/dentedlogic/stop-writing-giant-if-else-chains-master-the-python-registry-pattern-ldm)